Clementine-UWASE/Clementine-UWASE/README.md

-- 👋 Hi, I’m @Clementine-UWASE and I'am rwandan
+- 👋 Hi, I’m @Clementine-UWASE  I'am Rwandan
 - 👀 I’m interested and passionate in software Development ...
 - 🌱 I’m currently learning .and increasing skills and knowledge on software development..
 - 💞️ I’m looking to collaborate with another software developer..